- Credit Requirements

 Students who take a break in their studies or whose time to degree exceeds 6 years should check with the Graduate Student Academic Services office to determine their options.
 See also, Pathway to Degree Completion for Returning Master's Students.

-When all course and thesis requirements are met, master's students not on financial assistance and/or not needing to maintain appropriate visa status, must register for a minimum of 1 unit of thesis or master's report credit each semester until the thesis or report is finalized.
-While 1 unit satisfies Continuous Enrollment, it does NOT meet requirements for full-time status.
 Students receiving funding, such as assistantships, fellowships, loans, grants, scholarships or traineeships, may be required by their funding source to register for more than 1 unit to meet the full-time status requirement.
 Similarly, international students may have different requirements to maintain their visa status.
 All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or their visa.